Minimum compensation (salary or stipend) for July 1, 2024 – June 30, 2025

 per year (defined as a 12-month period)

-Following University policies, when extramural agencies set stipends for fellowships and training grants at a rate less than the University minimum, it is required that the principal investigator or department provide additional funding to bring the pay level of the postdoctoral appointee up to at least the established minimum.
+Following the WashU Postdoctoral Education Policy, when extramural agencies set stipends for fellowships and training grants at a rate less than the WashU minimum, it is required that the principal investigator or department provide additional funding to bring the pay level of the postdoctoral appointee up to at least the established minimum.

-Importantly, the University establishes is only the required minimum compensation.
+Importantly, WashU establishes only the required minimum compensation.
 Individual compensation should be discussed between the appointing faculty member and the postdoctoral appointee.
-It is expected that postdocs be reviewed annually and given raises as appropriate based on their experience and performance.
+It is expected that postdocs complete an annual review with their faculty supervisor and receive compensation increases appropriate to their experience and performance.

 Contact the department or school administrator for information on compensation guidelines.